Walking the wire: Mastering the Four Decisions in Microservices Architecture

 The post “Taming Dependency Hell” within Microservices with Michael Bryzek discuss this in detail.
 Ask HN: How do you version control your microservices? is also another good source.

-Finally, backward and forward compatibility support should be bounded by time.
+Finally, backward and forward compatibility support should be bounded by time to avoid complications.
 For example, you can have a rule that no microservice should depend on APIs that are more than three months old.
-That would let the microservices developers to eventually drop some of the code paths.
+That would let the microservices developers to eventually drop some of the code paths supporting old versions.

 Finally, I would like to rant a bit about how your dependency graph should look like in a microservices architecture.